The Complete Guide to Choosing and Using a Password Manager Safely

 Do I still need two-factor authentication?

-Yes, always enable 2FA.
+Yes, always enable 2FA for maximum protection.

 Can password managers be hacked?